 Beer: Most beer will work well, but there are a few points to keep in mind.
 Double check to make sure the beer you have on hand is vegan, if you are following a vegan diet, or serving beer biscuits to a vegan crowd.
 Also, a light beer works well for a tender, light flavor that won’t overpower added toppings (think jams, herbs, etc.).
 Just like many other ingredients, consider the quality.
 The biscuits will adopt a hint of the beer flavor and are only as good as the beer (and other ingredients) you use.

-Granulated sugar: Though I do try to avoid granulated sugar as much as possible, the sugar works with the yeast to make this bread special.
-I have successfully made these with Truvia Sweet Complete, so you are certainly welcome to try alternatives, if that is important to you.
+Granulated sugar: Though I do try to avoid granulated sugar as much as possible, the sugar works with the yeast to feed it.
+You can use cane sugar, if following a vegan diet in the U.S. I have also successfully made these with Truvia Sweet Complete, so you are certainly welcome to try alternatives, if that is important to you.

 Extra virgin olive oil: Since biscuits typically include fat, I added a few tablespoons of extra virgin olive oil to give these a slightly more luxurious texture while keeping the recipe vegan friendly.